Microphones are great however sometimes you just want to be a robot, right?

-- For All Channels: This setting allows any channel, across any server, to have messages be read in Text-To-Speech, regardless if they use the /tts command or not.
-You'll be hearing a fair amount of TTS glory across all of your particularly chatty channels if you have this enabled.
+- For all channels: This setting allows any channel, across any server, to have messages be read in Text-to-Speech, regardless if they use the /tts command or not.
+You'll be hearing a fair amount of TTS across all of your channels if you have this enabled.
 Use with caution!

-- For Current Selected Channel: This setting means only the text channel you have focused will have messages read in TTS.
+- For current selected channel: This setting means the current text channel you have selected will have messages read in Text-to-Speech.

-- Never: No matter how hard your friends try, you won't ever hear the soothing voice of the computer-generated oddly disjointed TTS bot.
-Anywhere within Discord!
-(Unless you engage it yourself, of course)
+- Never: No matter how hard your friends try, you won't ever hear the dulcet tones of the Text-to-Speech bot anywhere within Discord.
+(Unless you engage it yourself, of course.)

-This Screen is particularly useful if you want to hear what your friends are typing, your one stubborn friend refuses to use a microphone.
+This Screen is particularly useful if you want to hear what your friends are typing.

 Method Two: Read your own sentences!

-All this does is enable or disable the /tts command from functioning.
-If you have this option de-selected, and type in a /tts sentence in a text chat, you still won't be serenaded by the lovely bot's voice.
+What this does is enable or disable the /tts command.
+If you have this option de-selected, and type in a /tts sentence the Text-to-Speech bot will not read it aloud.
 A sad tale indeed.

 Important Note: The TTS option in the Text & Images tab is completely separate from the TTS options in the Notifications tab.
 If a user has TTS notifications enabled like in method one, they will hear your sentences written in TTS, regardless of what TTS settings you've selected.
 Similarly, if they disable TTS notifications, they won't hear your sentences read in TTS at all.